Neelka96/VBA-challenge/README.md

 Looping within the new array, it only pauses at new stock tickers to compute the statistics of the prior range of stock tickers.
 The module will summarize the data for each stock ticker group and working one quarter at a time until the output is completed.
 The computations are stored in two new 2D arrays on computer by grouping of stock ticker.
 After new arrays are built, data is printed back to each worksheet with macro-based conditional formatting.
 Finally, the module permits the Microsoft Excel UI to resume updates before subroutine end.

 > [!NOTE]
 > [Current subroutine](/2oStockRoutine.bas) is now built using arrays to handle large quantities of data with rapid efficiency!
-[Previous subroutine](/1oStockRoutine.bas) ran by continuously accessing Microsoft Excel Ranges in the workbook and storing all temporary data within the sheet, however it computed at only 20% of the speed of current mode.
+[Previous subroutine](/1oStockRoutine.bas) ran by continuously accessing Microsoft Excel Ranges in the workbook and storing all temporary data within the sheet, however it executed at only 20% of the speed of current mode.

 ## Current Limitations
 - [ ] Runs only with Microsoft Excel Workbooks.